krisgottschalk/Task-Manager-Project/README.md

 - A sign up form allows you to register.
 - Once registered a simple login makes sure only authorized users can access your lists and tasks.
+- Dialog windows are in use for errors during login and registration.
 - Create, read, update and delete lists and tasks.
 - Toggle the state of a task to complete/ uncomplete by simply clicking on it.